 Dear Parents and Caregivers,

 I am very pleased with our HSC results for 2018.
-Yesterday, I hosted a morning tea for our most successful Year 12 students.
+Yesterday, I hosted a morning tea attended by many of our high-achieving Year 12 students.
 It was an exciting time as so many were able to convey to their friends and to me that they have already received offers to their preferred course at their first choice university.

-The top mark this year was scored by both Alex Chorley and Noah Oshiro, each with 50/50 in Extension Music.
+The top mark this year was scored by both Alex Chorley and Noah Oshiro, each with 50/50 in Extension Music and our HSC dux is Luke Stewart-Yates with an ATAR of 98.8.
 Ashton Trollor has come third in the state in Senior Science.
 A number of our students have been nominated for the state-wide showcases of the best performance and practical pieces in NSW.
-These are Alex Chorley and Noah Oshiro in Music, Alex Chorley and George Cowan in Drama, Alex Chorley and Ruben Wall in Design and Technology and Alex Chorley in Industrial Technology.
-Will Rogut was nominated for Onstage for Drama.
+These are Alex Chorley, Tess Atutahi and Noah Oshiro in Music, Alex Chorley, Will Rogut and George Cowan in Drama, Alex Chorley and Ruben Wall in Design and Technology and Alex Chorley in Industrial Technology.

 Eight of our students, Jason Cleary-Gorton, Ben Mickan, Luke Stewart-Yates, Sam Hagan, Rachel Nixon, Samantha Peirson, Elle Sabados and Grace Yarrow, were just a couple of marks in a couple of subjects off meriting an appearance in the all-rounders list, that is, those with Band 6 in 10 or more Units.
 In Luke’s case, he missed out on this honour by one mark in one subject.

 In terms of particular subjects, the news is very good.
-We are above the state average in nearly everything (see attached, where the last column is the important one), significantly above in Design & Technology and Senior Science (12 marks and 11 marks).
+We are above the state average in nearly everything, significantly above in Design & Technology and Senior Science (12 marks and 11 marks).
 The results in English and the various Science subjects are the best in the HSC during my nine years so far at SACS.

 Although the average of our results and the ATARs to which they convert seem about the same as last year, we don’t have as many “stars” at the very top of the range.
 This is largely because in this particular year (unlike the year before) the majority of the most capable students chose the International Baccalaureate Diploma instead of the HSC, and so their results do not appear in the current tables.
 However, it is clear that students who are able and work hard have done very well in the HSC at SACS.
 The table below indicates ATARs (Australian Tertiary Admission Ranks) above 80.